Scalingo/documentation/src/_posts/security/overview/2000-01-01-compliance.md

 ### ISO 27001

-Scalingo is certified ISO 27001 and we have implemented a high level of security to protect the data hosted on the platform.
+Scalingo is ISO 27001:2013 certified and we have implemented a high level of security to protect the data hosted on the platform.
 The ISO 27001 certification ensures that we have implemented a comprehensive information security management system to protect the data hosted on the platform.
 See our ISO 27001 certification [here](/compliance/iso-27001).

 ### SecNumCloud

-Scalingo is hosting its infrastructure in the SecNumCloud certified datacenters (uniquely for the region `osc-secnum-fr1`).
-This certification ensures that the datacenters have implemented a high level of security to protect the data hosted on them.
-We are working on a SecNumCloud Visa for a new range of products.
+Scalingo is hosting its infrastructure in the SecNumCloud qualified datacenters (uniquely for the region `osc-secnum-fr1`).
+This qualification ensures that the datacenters have implemented a high level of security to protect the data hosted on them.
+We are working on a SecNumCloud certification for a new range of products.